leftos/nba-stats-tracker/NBA 2K12 Correct Team Stats/Readme.txt

 	   the CRC checks

 Version History
+	v0.6 - Jan 10
+		- Tool can now create and edit custom leagues, offering features such as updating with Box Scores, team averages and rankings and CSV exporting to other leagues too, besides NBA 2K12 Saves (more info above)
+		- Tool can now inject the directly editable custom league stats into an NBA 2K12 save; so there is a way to directly edit the stats of your save if you so choose, it's explained above

 	v0.5 - Jan 9
 		- Tool can now export any team's stats, averages and rankings to CSV
 		- Tool can now export league-wide team stats and averages to CSV